 Ongoing past period claim eligibility

-Individuals (and/or their partners, if applicable) who are subject to prohibition of FTB may still be paid FTB for a past period in a previous income year once they (and/or their partner, if applicable) have had their actual ATI verified or have advised that they are not required to lodge an income tax return and have notified the Secretary of their actual income.
+Individuals (and/or their partners, if applicable) who are subject to prohibition of FTB may still be paid FTB for a past period in a previous income year once they (and/or their partner, if applicable) have lodged their outstanding income tax returns, or have notified Centrelink of their ATI if they they are not required to lodge an income tax return, for that previous income year.

 Policy reference: FA Guide 4.2.2.20 Specific requirements for past period claim, 6.4.3 Requirement to lodge an income tax return